-Dar Al-Arkan's Land Development Projects involve the purchase of undeveloped land and the planning and development of basic infrastructure for residential and commercial use.
+Dar Al-Arkan's land development projects involve the purchase of undeveloped land and the planning and development of basic infrastructure for residential and commercial use.
 Once this basic infrastructure has been completed, Dar Al-Arkan either sells the developed land to third party investors or to developers, develops a Residential and Commercial Project on the developed land, or develops a Residential and Commercial Project on a portion of the developed land and retains the remaining portion to sell once its value has appreciated due to the completion of the relevant Residential and Commercial Project.

-The Qasr Khozam Land Development Project, which commenced in 2011, is being developed pursuant to a joint venture agreement between Dar Al-Arkan (51%) and the Jeddah Development and Urban Regeneration Company (49%), a wholly-owned subsidiary of the municipal government of Jeddah.
-The total estimated cost of the Qasr Khozam Land Development Project is approximately SAR 12 billion (U.S.\$3.2 billion).
-For a further discussion of the Qasr Khozam project, see the section below entitled "Current Projects - Land Development Projects - Qasr Khozam Land Development Project".
+The Qasr Khozam land development project, which commenced in 2011, is being developed pursuant to a joint venture agreement between Dar Al-Arkan (51 per cent.) and the Jeddah Development and Urban Regeneration Company (49 per cent.), a wholly-owned subsidiary of the municipal government of Jeddah.
+The total estimated cost of the Qasr Khozam land development project is approximately SAR 12 billion (U.S.\$3.2 billion).
+For a further discussion of the Qasr Khozam land development project, see the section below entitled "Current Development Projects - Qasr Khozam".

-As of 30 September 2013, Dar Al-Arkan's land bank consisted of SAR 10.52 billion (U.S.\$2.81 billion) of undeveloped land and SAR 2.83 billion (U.S.\$0.76 billion) of developed land, all of which was valued on its balance sheet at cost.
-Dar Al-Arkan's land bank is geographically diversified within the Kingdom of Saudi Arabia.
-As at 30 September 2013, the majority of Dar Al-Arkan land bank (approximately 44% of the total land bank) was located in Jeddah, with approximately 30% of the total land bank located in Riyadh, 18% of the total land bank located in Makkah and the remaining land in Maddinah and the Eastern Regions.
+As of 31 December 2016, Dar Al-Arkan's land bank consisted of SAR 12.39 billion (U.S.\$3.31billion) of undeveloped land and SAR 1.9 billion (U.S.\$0.51 billion) of developed land, all of which was valued on its balance sheet at cost.
+Dar Al-Arkan's land bank is geographically diversified within the Kingdom.
+As at 31 December 2016, the majority of Dar Al-Arkan land bank (approximately 59 per cent. of the total land bank) was located in Jeddah, with approximately 20 per cent. of the total land bank located in Riyadh, 17 per cent. of the total land bank located in Makkah and the remaining land in Madinah and the Eastern Regions.

 Management continuously reviews Dar Al-Arkan's inventory of undeveloped land and sells plots that it considers non-core to Dar Al-Arkan's real estate development operations.
-For a further discussion of Dar Al-

-Arkan's current land bank, see the section below entitled "Current Projects - Land Development Projects - Land Bank".
+For a further discussion of Dar Al-Arkan's current land bank, see the section below entitled "Current Development Projects - Land Bank".

-Residential and Commercial Projects
+Residential and commercial projects

-Dar Al-Arkan's Residential and Commercial Projects are targeted towards the diversified income segment of the population in the Kingdom.
-Historically, these projects related primarily to the development and sale of residential units and from 1 January 2004 to 30 September 2013, Dar Al-Arkan has completed and delivered approximately 9,600 residential units.
+Dar Al-Arkan's residential and commercial projects are targeted towards the diversified income segment of the population in the Kingdom.
+Historically, these projects related primarily to the development and sale of residential units and from 1 January 2004 to 31 December 2016, Dar Al-Arkan has completed and delivered approximately 9,600 residential units.

-However, in 2006, Dar Al-Arkan significantly increased the scope of its Residential and Commercial Projects when it began the development of the Al-Qasr project, its first Master-Planned Community, which was completed in 2012.
+In 2006, Dar Al-Arkan significantly increased the scope of its residential and commercial projects when it began the development of Al-Qasr, its first Master-Planned Community, which was completed in 2012.
 In addition to various types of residential villas and apartments, Dar Al-Arkan's Master Planned Communities include commercial facilities (for example shopping centres and restaurants), public service facilities (for example parks, mosques and schools) and office buildings.
-Management expects that Dar Al-Arkan's future Residential and Commercial Projects will most likely be Master-Planned Communities
+Management expects that Dar Al-Arkan's future residential and commercial projects will most likely be master-planned communities.